kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 Role names are descriptive of their set of responsibilities.
 For example, a role of a receptionist is 'gatekeeper'.
 It is possible for multiple people to have the same role, depending on what they do.

->NOTE: Business processes that use roles instead of job titles have less change volatility during reorganizations.

 <a name="responsibilities-gloss"></a>
 **responsibilities**